Date of Award:

 As part of this study, algal biomass was cultivated on dairy wastewater from the Utah State University Caine Dairy.
 A Rotating Algal Biofilm Reactor (RABR) system was used to grow the biomass.
 The RABR is a biofilm technology designed and developed at Utah State University and has been applied to the treatment of municipal wastewater.
 In this study, the RABR was adapted for use in a dairy wastewater stream.

 The RABR was operated at temperatures ranging from 7-27°C, and organic carbon levels in the wastewater ranged from 300-1200 mg/L of Total Organic Carbon (TOC).
 Areal algal biofilm growth rates were calculated, and statistical analysis showed that both increasing temperature and levels of organic carbon contributed to an increase in biomass growth and an increase in nutrient removal.

 Equations were then developed using a linearization method and corresponding constants and equations were generated that can be used to evaluate algal biomass productivity and nutrient removal rates in future experiments and designs for dairy wastewater.

 Fica, Zachary T., "Algae-Based Biofilm Productivity and Treatment of Dairy Wastewater: Effects of Temperature and Organic Carbon Concentration" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5885.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .